Being a victim of any kind of bullying feels really bad and it’s important for you to know two things:

 If you've told a grown-up before and they haven't done anything about it, tell someone else.
 Tell them exactly what happened, who did the bullying, where and when it happened, how long it's been happening to you, and how it's making you feel.When you tell your teacher, guidance counselor or school psychologist, ask them what they will do to help stop the bullying.
 It is their job to help keep you safe.
 Most adults really care about bullying and will do everything they can to help you.
 Keep telling until someone does help you!

 This could actually make the bullying worse.
 Immediately tell your parents or a trusted family member.
 Have your parents block all communications from this person.
 Be sure to save evidence of the cyberbullying.
 If you get a nasty e-mail, print it out or save it so that you can show it to an adult.

-While you should never respond to cyberbullying, (this includes cyberbullying you by text, email or instant messaging – save the texts, emails or instant messages for proof in case you need it) -- it's great if you can be brave and courageous and show the bully you just don't care.
+you should never respond to cyberbullying . including cyberbullying by text, email or instant messaging.
+Do, however, save the texts, emails or instant messages for proof in case you need it.
+It's great if you can be brave and courageous and show the bully you just don't care.

 What NOT To Do If You Are Bullied